 Developing a great Customer Service program- Get to Know Your Regulars they are the backbone of your business.
 You may have a great memory for faces and details, but if you want to really be organized and expand your base, I suggest a systematic structure of gathering and accessing information.
 You can start out with a simple VIP Customer Card, call it a “survey”.
 Most shoppers will be flattered to fill out a “VIP” card and that you are asking them for their input.
 As an incentive you can offer a freebee, a discount or a drawing.
 Compile this customer info into a Database Management Software program.
 Now you can sort and access customer files, and also adds fields for sales activity.
 You will be able to use this information in marketing and advertising.
 To promote your service, you may use new Social Media methods or rely on Old School Advertising.

 Train your employees- Set an example for your staff, they will follow your lead.
 Lead by example, so that when you are not present, your customers will still receive the same five-star service they have come to expect from you.
+Professional sales training is available in Orange County.

 Give Personal Attention- Let your employees know that you are always available if a customer has a question or a problem that they cannot address to come get you.